jmd-dk/concept/concept/docs/command_line_options.rst

 ---------------------
-When running CO\ *N*\ CEPT on a cluster with a job scheduler (Slurm and TORQUE/PBS supported), each invocation of ``concept`` submits the work to be done as a remote job (unless this behavior is :ref:`overruled <local>`).
+When running CO\ *N*\ CEPT on a cluster with a job scheduler (Slurm and TORQUE/PBS supported), each invocation of ``concept`` submits the work to be done as a remote job (unless this behaviour is :ref:`overruled <local>`).
 If running locally, none of these options have any effect.

 On top of the :ref:`basic <basics>` options, the options below are used for additional resource specification when submitting remote jobs.
-Note that additional possibilities arise for the ``-n`` option when running on a cluster with multple compute nodes, as documented
+Note that additional possibilities arise for the ``-n`` option when running on a cluster with multiple compute nodes, as documented
 :ref:`above <specifying_multiple_nodes>`.